2024 Solar Incentives Guide for Linden, NJ - Tax Credits & Rebates

 Next Steps for Installing Solar in Linden

-The variety of available solar incentives has contributed greatly to the increase in the nationwide adoption of solar energy over the past 15 years.
-You might qualify for solar incentives from your local utility company, the New Jersey government or the federal government.
-It is a good idea to talk to your local Linden solar installer to learn more about these incentives and to be sure that you're getting all the money you can for your solar system.
+Solar incentives can come from the New Jersey government, the federal government or your local utility company.
+The variety of available solar incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
+It is a good idea to talk to your local Linden solar installer to learn more about these incentives and to ensure that you're getting all the money you can for your solar system.

 EcoWatch's Linden, NJ Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your system, or any local Linden solar installer, can help you learn what incentives you can apply for.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Talking to the company that installed your solar system, or any local Linden solar installer, can help you understand what incentives you can apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.